DominikPieper/nx-architectures/README.md

 - Be a source for people to get inspired by looking at what worked for others.
 - Add you own examples and discuss with others

+## How to add content

+Within content/docs/template you'll find a template file to copy and rename.
+Add your content there and open an PR.
+Right now there are different areas with space for some text, a folder structure and further explanation for the different folders.
+After that there is an area to add you module boundary config so people can look at how you structure your connections.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: